mdmahibulhasan/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Create Product Backlog
+name: User Story
-about: Each issue will become a product backlog
+about: We will create User story from this template
 title: ''
 labels: ''
 assignees: ''